-Testing on campus is handled by Novant, HPU’s official health care provider.
+Testing on campus is handled by Novant Health, HPU’s official health care provider.
 If a physician determines a student should be tested for COVID-19, the student will be immediately isolated in a safe area.
 The university will arrange meal delivery for the student, provide appropriate health care and support, notify Campus Enhancement to dispatch cleaning in areas the student has been, notify academic services, submit a CARE-COVID-19 Incident Report, and conduct contact tracing efforts to inform others of potential exposure.

 The senior staff of the Office of Student Life have received contact tracing training and have implemented processes for contact tracing protocols.
 If a student is tested for COVID-19, the university will work with them to immediately begin isolation and contact tracing steps.
-Individuals who were in close contact with a positive case of COVID-19 (defined as 24 hours prior to the onset of symptoms in which they were not social distancing for a cumulative period of 15 minutes over a 24-hour period) will be moved to a quarantine area to self-monitor for 10 days.
+Individuals who were in close contact with a positive case of COVID-19 (defined as 48 hours prior to the onset of symptoms in which they were not social distancing for a cumulative period of 15 minutes over a 24-hour period) will be moved to a quarantine area to self-monitor for 10 days.
 Individuals sharing a living space (congregate housing) will also be considered a close contact due to the challenges with social distancing to prevent the spread of COVID-19.
 Shared housing residents often gather together closely, and/or use share equipment.
-Students will remain in quarantine the entire 14 days regardless if they receive a negative COVID-19 test during that time; this is a requirement of the Guilford County Health Department.
+Students will remain in quarantine for at least 10 days, or seven days if they receive a negative test at Student Health five days after exposure; this is aligned with guidance from the Guilford County Health Department.
 The university remains focused on testing symptomatic students, conducting quick and efficient contact tracing, and providing comfortable quarantine space with meal delivery for close contacts.

 Quarantine Plans and Policies: As one of many measures High Point University has implemented to mitigate the spread of COVID-19, any individual tested for COVID-19 will be moved into an isolation room until the test results are confirmed.